Reports Parasite Control FAQ

 Why does protecting pets against parasites also protect people?

 Many parasites that infest or cause disease in animals also harm people.
-In fact, one out of every four zoonotic illnesses can be linked to parasites that affect our pets.4 It is why parasite prevention in animals provides protection for the people around them.
+In fact, over half of the main parasite threats of dogs and cats have a moderate or high zoonotic risk for people.
+It is why parasite prevention in animals helps protect for the people around them.

-Parasite detection and prevention in animals is therefore important to protecting the surrounding family, community and wider public from these potential ‘zoonotic’ transfers.
-When properly implemented, a parasite prevention strategy reduces the risk of parasites and vector-borne disease for that animal, which provides a ‘halo’ of protection for the people around it.
+Parasite prevention is therefore important to protecting the surrounding family, community and wider public from these potential ‘zoonotic’ transfers.

 Is the threat of parasites growing or changing?